CalebG6/Ncae-DNS-and-MikroTik/README.md

 ## DNS
 ### Original Setup
-<ins>underline</ins> This command can be used at any time to check your config files
+<ins>This command can be used at any time to check your config files</ins>
 ```
 named-checkconf
 ```